MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Experiments

+Using the text actions predicted from the images in the image-action classification task, we devise a cascaded approach to test the effect of performing multimodal inference in two separate steps.
+Given a sequence of image-based observations \( \bm{a_t^{\text{image}}} \), a vision-language model (VLM) first predicts the corresponding text-based action sequence \( \hat{\bm{a}}^{\text{text}} = g(\bm{a}^{\text{image}}) \), where \( g \) maps images to text using the same prompt from image evaluation; Figure \ref{fig:shell-game-image-prompt}.
+The text actions are then used for chain-of-thought inference to estimate the final state as \( \bm{S_T} = f(\bm{S_0}, \hat{\bm{a}}^{\text{text}}) \).
+This removes the need for the model to perform entity tracking directly in the image modality, isolating the effect of perceptual failures.

-Table \ref{tab:chess-shell-image2text} shows the accuracy of cascaded inference in the zero-shot setting for GPT-4o and GPT-4o-mini.
-In this setting, the image actions are first translated into text actions, and then run through the text-based entity tracking pipeline.
-The performance in the cascaded setting is similar to the text-action performance, showing that the model has the task-knowledge needed to perform entity tracking in both domains, but cannot reason effectively in the image modality.
+To differentiate perception errors from visual-reasoning errors, we evaluate cascaded inference.
+Table \ref{tab:chess-shell-image2text} shows the performance of models on predicting the text action represented by each image.
+While some models fail to accurately perceive the Chess moves, they perceive the Shell Game actions with perfect accuracy.
+The performance in this cascaded setting is more similar to the text-action performance, showing that the model has the task-knowledge needed to perform entity tracking in both domains, but cannot reason effectively directly from the image modality.
+Together, this indicates that perception of the image-actions is not the only limiting factor for effective entity tracking with image inputs, though there is some error contribution from perception error in Chess.